MicrosoftDocs/mesh-docs/mesh/Includes/custom-immersive-spaces-ports-firewall.md

 |**WebSlate** <p><p> Embed interactive web content in Mesh environments.     | **WebSlates** use the WebView system, which respects all corporate network restrictions implemented by IT Admins.
 If content is blocked to load in a browser, then it will also be blocked in WebSlate. |
 | **Video & Image Objects** Embed videos and images into Mesh environments. | The Mesh app Editor enables organizers to customize experiences for their Mesh Event. <p><p>To ensure the best experience, direct links to videos and images hosted via SharePoint or HTTPS URLs.         |

-There are two considerations to ensure that embedded content is accessible in immersive spaces in Mesh:

-1. **If stored in SharePoint, the content will follow M365 requirements**: Organizers must ensure attendees have access to URL.
-Attendees must have permissions to the specified file or Share link.

-1. **If not in SharePoint, follow the endpoints and firewall rules**: Organizers must ensure the domain is in the firewall/allowlist for TCP Port 443 (HTTPS).
-Make sure the URL is in firewall/port allowlist.

 > [!TIP]
 > Webslates require that the developers add a URL to the Allowlist in Unity.
 Those URLs must also be added to the firewall/allowlist for TCP Port 443 (HTTPS).
 >
 > For more information about WebSlate security and allowlisting, see how to [Display and interact with Web content in Microsoft Mesh | Microsoft Learn](../develop/enhance-your-environment/webcontent.md).